Home

 2022-05-19 21:43:17

-However the hospital’s estimate was based mostly on French’s insurance supplier being “in-network” with the hospital, which it was not.
+But the hospital’s estimate was primarily based on French’s insurance coverage supplier being “in-network” with the hospital, which it was not.
 A hospital employee gave a mistaken estimate after apparently misreading French’s insurance card.

-After her surgeries, the hospital billed $303,709 for French’s care; her insurance paid about $74,000 and the remaining stability of $228,000 was disputed in a civil case.
+After her surgeries, the hospital billed $303,709 for French’s care; her insurance coverage paid about $74,000 and the remaining balance of $228,000 was disputed in a civil case.

-Attorneys for Centura Well being, which operates the nonprofit hospital, had argued that the contracts, which required French to pay “all expenses of the hospital” for her care, implicitly included the hospital’s then-secret pricing schema.
+Attorneys for Centura Well being, which operates the nonprofit hospital, had argued that the contracts, which required French to pay “all prices of the hospital” for her care, implicitly included the hospital’s then-secret pricing schema.

-Colorado lawmakers in 2017 handed a law requiring hospitals to make some self-pay costs public, and in 2019, a federal company required hospitals to make their chargemaster prices public.
+Colorado lawmakers in 2017 handed a legislation requiring hospitals to make some self-pay costs public, and in 2019, a federal company required hospitals to make their chargemaster prices public.
 None of these protections have been in place when French underwent her surgeries in 2014.

-A spokeswoman for Centura Well being did not instantly remark Monday.
+A spokeswoman for Centura Well being didn't instantly remark Monday.

 Quelle: www.denverpost.com